AngeloFinassi/AngeloFinassi/README.md

 Web application for analyzing Nubank account invoices, with login, file upload, spreadsheet reading system, for dashboard viewing using the Chart.js library with intelligent categorization. [link](https://github.com/AngeloFinassi/NuControl)

 **Solar Tracker**
 The Solar Tracker is a project that combines microcontroller programming (Arduino-ATmega328P), sensor integration (such as LDRs), and motor control to create an efficient and autonomous platform.
-This robotics project uses C++, electronics, and mechanics.[link](https://github.com/AngeloFinassi/Solar-Tracker---TCC)
+This robotics project uses C++, electronics, and mechanics. [link](https://github.com/AngeloFinassi/Solar-Tracker---TCC)

 ---